 I must also add that in sad news, Chris was in a car accident (not his fault) that left his car totaled.
 That was not an exciting end to March!

 Sort of pun intended, because she says “I think all we did in March is eat.”
 She’s not wrong.
 Also we started April by eating a TON when we all got together for Easter, so…

 She and I also had a good time going to a tea with some of her friends, and she’s been participating in a Bible study with ladies from her church every week.
 They just finished studying Titus and will pick up with another book soon.

 Back in January, we also celebrated the end of one of my sisters’ radiation treatments for breast cancer, so that was great news!

-And Chris and Sarah got Mom a jigsaw puzzle of classic candy wrappers, and she and I worked together on that and completed it all in two nights at the end of March.
+And Chris and Ashar got Mom a jigsaw puzzle of classic candy wrappers, and she and I worked together on that and completed it all in two nights at the end of March.

 So what’s new with your family this month?
 How is your 2018 starting out?
 Drop me a comment!
 I love hearing from all my “blog friends!”